 For Book Reviewers- Recently Received Books: ( Updated on a regular basis) https://northofoxford.wordpress.com/2017/11/12/recently-received-books/

 ( Please note: We do not accept pdf files for reviews)

 Publishers can send review copies for consideration to :

-g emil reutter is a writer of poems and stories.
-Born in Bristol, raised in Levittown he has lived most of his adult life in Philadelphia.
-Nine collections of his poetry and fiction have been published.
+g emil reutter, Book Review Editor/ Site Manager at North of Oxford, is a writer of poems and stories and on occasion literary criticism.
+Born in Bristol, Pa. and raised in Levittown he has lived most of his adult life in Philadelphia, Pa.
+Sixteen collections of his poetry and fiction have been published.
 He published The Fox Chase Review (2008-2015).
 He can be found at https://gereutter.wordpress.com/about/